-Cinematographer David Watkin, best known for his work on Hugh Hudson's Chariots of Fire and Sydney Pollack's Out of Africa, died of cancer this past February 19 at his home in Brighton, England.
-He was 82.
+Cinematographer David Watkin, best known for his work on Hugh Hudson’s Chariots of Fire and Sydney Pollack’s Out of Africa, the 1985 Best Picture Academy Award winner starring Meryl Streep and Robert Redford, died at age 82 on Feb.
+19 at his home in Brighton, England.

 Watkin’s career as a feature-film cinematographer spanned nearly four decades and more than 60 films, from two offbeat 1965 Richard Lester productions – Cannes Palme d’Or winner The Knack …and How to Get It and the Beatles’ musical Help! – to the Kirsten Dunst vehicle All Forgotten in 2000.